AEGD Updates to Natural Heritage Mapping

-The City is relying on aerial photos from the early 2000s as part of a 2024 “update” of the Airport Employment Growth District’s (AEGD) natural heritage system map.
+The City has relied on aerial photos from the early 2000s as part of a 2024 “update” of the Airport Employment Growth District’s (AEGD) natural heritage system map.

 2009 map being used to inform 2024 AEGD Natural Heritage System update